Advanced Standing for First-year & Transfer Students

 Students will not be admitted to Bucknell’s undergraduate program if they have earned the equivalent of more than 80 semester hours or 2.5 years of college work elsewhere.
 This limit includes credits earned through Advanced Placement, International Baccalaureate and College Level Examination Program subject tests.

-While the preceding policies apply in most situations, exceptions may be made by the Office of Admissions after considering an applicant’s particular circumstances and consulting with the Offices of the Registrar; the Deans of Arts & Sciences, Engineering, or Management; and Student Affairs.
+While the preceding policies apply in most situations, exceptions may be made by the Office of Admissions after considering an applicant’s particular circumstances and consulting with the office of the registrar; the deans of arts & sciences, engineering or management; and student affairs.

-Students applying for transfer admission are typically expected to have a grade point average of at least a 3.0 (on a 4.0 scale).
+Students applying for transfer admission are typically expected to have a grade point average of at least 3.0 (on a 4.0 scale).
 The average GPA of admitted transfer students is 3.4.
 Courses will be credited if they are comparable to those offered at Bucknell, if they may be counted toward the requirements for graduation, and if a grade of C or better was earned.
-A grade of C- or below, Pass/Fail grades, or audited courses will not be accepted for transfer credit.
+A grade of C- or below, pass/fail grades, or audited courses will not be accepted for transfer credit.
 Courses in professional or vocational fields, math courses lower than introductory calculus, and language courses that repeat high school work are not acceptable for transfer.
 Courses taken online at regionally accredited universities will be considered for transfer credit at the discretion of the department chair.

 Most students transfer to Bucknell from schools employing the semester hour credit system.
 For schools on a semester hour system, four semester hours are equivalent to one Bucknell course credit.
 Policy does allow that two courses of only three semester hours may each transfer as a full course credit.
 Transfer credit would be reduced to .75 credits for any three semester hour course taken thereafter.
 For schools on a quarter credit hour system, six quarter hours are equivalent to one Bucknell course credit.
 Policy does allow that two courses of only 4.5 quarter hours may each transfer as a full credit.
 Transfer credit would be reduced to .75 credits for any 4.5 quarter-hour course taken thereafter.